scramjetorg/platform-docs/transform-string-stream/README.md

 ## transform-string-stream
 ----
-Sequence that modifies incoming stream of strings by adding a prefix and suffix.
+Sequence that modifies incoming stream of strings by adding a prefix and a suffix.

 ### Running
 ```bash